12 Best Things To Do in Penzance, Cornwall

 Enjoy Sub-Tropical Gardens

-Due to its subtropical microclimate, Penzance has become home to many excellent gardens boasting collections of rare plants that you won’t see anywhere else in the UK.
+Penzance’s subtropical microclimate has made it home to many excellent gardens with collections of rare plants that you won’t find anywhere else in the UK.

 Right in the heart of Penzance, you can find the tranquil Morrab Gardens.
-While you’re taking a stroll along its quiet walkways, you can spot ponds, a Victorian bandstand and an ornate cast iron fountain all surrounded by sub-tropical plants.
+While strolling along its quiet walkways, you can spot ponds, a Victorian bandstand and an ornate cast iron fountain, all surrounded by sub-tropical plants.

-For more exotic trees and shrubs, check out Trengwainton Gardens located in Madron, a village near Penzance.
-The garden stretches to 25 acres, so there is lots to explore.
-Walk along its shady woodland pathways, admire its renowned collection of camellias and magnolias and take in the sea views over Mount’s Bay.
+For more exotic trees and shrubs, check out Trengwainton Gardens in Madron, a village near Penzance.
+The garden spans 25 acres, so there is plenty to explore.
+Walk along its shaded woodland paths, admire its renowned collection of camellias and magnolias, and take in the sea views over Mount’s Bay.

-Combine modern landscaping and art at the Tremenheere Sculpture Gardens.
-They are located just outside Penzance, in a sheltered valley overlooking St Michael’s Mount.
-Contemporary artists including James Turrell, David Nash and Richard Long have created art installations that complement the wooded landscape and sub-tropical planting.
+At the Tremenheere Sculpture Gardens, you can combine modern landscaping and art.
+Located just outside Penzance, in a sheltered valley overlooking St Michael’s Mount, contemporary artists including James Turrell, David Nash, and Richard Long have created art installations that complement the wooded landscape and sub-tropical planting.

 Visit Penlee House Gallery & Museum